Stoggar/CurseOfStrahd/entry_2.md

 Shows who can help us in the fight against darkness

 Seek a disturbed young man

-surrounded by riches and madness.
+Surrounded by riches and madness.
 His home is his prison